Gragt/markCount/README.md

 Depending on your machine, e.g., macOS, it might be necessary to replace `python` by `python3` and `pip` by `pip3`.

-This program relies on Python 3, not Python 2.

 ### Required files

 Make sure to place all relevant files in the same folder:

 * `markcount.py`
-* `getanswerkey.py`
 * `answerKey.xlsx`
 * `marks.xlsx`